 53B RS-Turbo: Un Hommage au Groupe B et aux années 1980

 Some of you might remember me as the guy who took the Subaru world by storm with my Short-Wheelbased GD WRX STi in 2012.
 However, most know me as the owner and main author of the Rally Group B Shrine website and that obviously makes me one of the best Group B aficionado and connoisseur on the planet.
-As such, most of my peers surely expect someone like me to own or having built a faithful replica of my favourite Group B car… but the problem is I love too many of them and am too short on the necessary wealth!
+As such, most of my peers surely expect someone like me to own or having built a faithful replica of my favourite Group B car… but the problem was that I loved too many of them!
 Alongside the Shrine, I have dedicated a good portion of my life to fabricating a rally car heavily inspired by my passion for Group B and to the decade I enjoyed the most.
-As a true testament to Group B and the 1980’s, this project is controversial and leaves most people scratching their heads – will you?
+As a true testament to the 1980’s, this project was controversial and leaves most people scratching their heads – will you?

 Recce RallySport owner, driver and fabricator